vjoel/ruby-leveldb-native/README.md

 License and Copyright
 ---------------------

-Copyright (c) 2013, Joel VanderWerf
+Copyright (c) 2013, Joel VanderWerf.

+Portions of ext/leveldb-native/leveldb-native.cc are copyright William Morgan.

 License for this project is MIT.
 See the LICENSE file for the standard MIT license.